appsparkler/study/DNS/deep_dive.md

 - Next are RESELLERS - they are 3rd party companies that offer DNS services through registrars. - examples are Route53
 - finally are the REGISTRANT i.e. customers like us who purchase from REGISTRARs or RESELLERS

+## Domain Zone File
+- When registrant/customer buys a domain name from registrar or reseller the registrar will send all the techincal information to the registry.
+The registry will then add our domain zone file to the master service which will tell other services on the internet where our website is located - www.appsparkler.com -> xx.xx.xx.xx